iml130/sola/minhton/docs/programmers/concept.md

 **Asymmetrical Neighbors**: If node A has node B as a neighbor, but B does not have node A as a neighbor.

-Symmetrical Neighbors are parent, children, routing table neighbors and adjacent left and adjacent right:
+Symmetrical Neighbors are parent, children, routing table neighbors, and adjacent left and adjacent right:

 * if A is the parent of B, B is the child of A
 * if A is a routing table neighbor of B with the distance x, B is also a routing table neighbor of A with the distance x, because the distance will stay the same
 * if A is the adjacent left of B, B is the adjacent right of A

 Asymmetrical Neighbors are the routing table neighbor children.
-A node knows about the children of the a routing table neighbor, in most cases that child will not know the node.
+A node knows about the children of a routing table neighbor, in most cases that child will not know the node.

-These properties are important to keep in mind when sending message to update other nodes in the network about a join-accept, leave, leave-replacement, etc.
+These properties are important to keep in mind when sending messages to update other nodes in the network about a join-accept, leave, leave-replacement, etc.

 #### Neighbors with static vs. dynamic **Positions**